Yadnik1/Low-Cost-Telematics-Device/README.md

 ### Developing firmware:

 The firmware for the device was written by using the Raspberry Pi Pico as the Microcontroller in C.
-The individual C code of the components as well as the entire systems firmware along with the CMAKE files can be seen in the [Firmware folder](Firmware/).
+The individual C code of the components as well as the entire systems firmware along with the CMake files can be seen in the [Firmware folder](Firmware/).

 #### Firmware Development and Validation
 ![Firmware Development and Validation ](images/image7.jpeg)